fortify/sample-parser/README.md

 ```

 ## Plugin library build
-- Plugin has to be built with all dependencies contained in plugin library
+- A plugin must be built with all dependencies contained in the plugin library.
- - All dependencies has to be extracted and included in plugin jar as individual packages and classes, plugin class loader can't access JARs in JAR.
-It is implemented in the Gradle build script provided with sample plugin.
+ - All dependencies must be extracted and included in the plugin JAR as individual packages and classes.
+The plugin class loader cannot access JARs within the JAR file.
+It is implemented in the Gradle build script provided with the sample plugin.
 - Example Gradle build `build.gradle` is provided with the plugin.
     Tasks supported by build script:
-    - `gradle clean` clean up previous build results
+    - `gradle clean` Cleans up previous build results
-    - `gradle build` build plugin binary.
-Produced plugin library artifact is created as `build/libs/sample-parser-[version].jar`
+    - `gradle build` Builds plugin binary.
+The plugin library artifact is created as `build/libs/sample-parser-[version].jar`
-    - `gradle cleanIdea` task can be useful for IntelliJ Idea IDE users to cleaning up IDE work folder
+    - `gradle cleanIdea` IntelliJ Idea IDE users can use this to clean up the IDE work folder.
-    - `gradle idea` task can be used for IntelliJ Idea IDE users to generate IDE project files
+    - `gradle idea` IntelliJ Idea IDE users can use this to generate IDE project files.
-- Sources includes Gradle wrapper that can be used to build the project.
-The wrapper will download Gradle distribution on first run.
-The build also needs access to Maven Central repository for downloading some project dependencies.
-Depending on your platform either `gradlew.bat` or `gradlew` scripts should be used.
+- Sources includes a Gradle wrapper that can be used to build the project.
+The wrapper downloads the Gradle distribution on first run.
+The build must also have access to the Maven Central repository for downloading some project dependencies.
+Depending on your platform, use either the `gradlew.bat` or the `gradlew` script.

-## Setting up plugin framework working directory location (SSC 17.20)
+## Setting up the plugin framework working directory location (SSC 17.20)
 - Plugin installation directory is given by JVM system property `fortify.plugins.home`
 - `fortify.plugins.home` is set by default to `<fortify.home>/plugin-framework/` or `<fortify.home>/<app-context>/plugin-framework/` if plugin framework runs inside Software Security Center web application
  - By default the location of plugin directory is `<fortify.plugins.home>/plugins`